electron-userland/spectron/README.md

 * `webdriverLogPath` - String path to a directory where Webdriver will write logs to.
 Setting this option enables `verbose` logging from Webdriver.
 * `webdriverOptions` - Object of additional options for Webdriver
+* `mainWindowMatcher` - function that takes a window url and returns true if the url matches the main window's url.
+Specifying this function is required if you have multiple window and expect `client.mainWindow` to return the "main" one according to your criteria.
+  Defaults to a function that always returns `true`.

 ### Node Integration